 With the above consideration, we can integrate Eqs. \eqref{eq:difftheta} and \eqref{eq:diffphi} from the source located at $(r_\mas,\,\theta_\mas,\,\phi_\mas)$ to the detector at $(r_\mad,\,\theta_\mad,\,\phi_\mad)$ to obtain the following relation

-Here $r_0$ is the minimum radius along the trajectory, and $\theta_\te$ is the extreme value of the $\theta$ coordinate. $s_{r\theta}=\pm1$ and $s_l=\pm1$ are the signs induced from Eqs. \eqref{eq:difftheta} and \eqref{eq:diffphi} when carrying out the integrals.
+Here $r_0$ is the minimum radial coordinate along the trajectory, and $\theta_\te$ is the extreme value of the $\theta$ coordinate. $s_{r\theta}=\pm1$ and $s_l=\pm1$ are the signs induced from Eqs. \eqref{eq:difftheta} and \eqref{eq:diffphi} when carrying out the integrals.
 Here $s_l$ is the same as the sign of the orbital angular momentum introduced in Eq. \eqref{eq:ltor0}. $r_0$ and $\theta_\te$ can be related to the conserved constants $L,\,K$ and $E$ through their definitions

-From Eqs. \eqref{eq:rgeodesic} and \eqref{eq:thetageodesic}, we see that the above equation is equivalent to finding the root of the right-hand sides of Eqs. \eqref{eq:Rdef} and \eqref{eq:Thetadef} equating zero.
-Using these, we have obtained the analytical expression of $\theta_\te$ in terms of $L,\,K$ and $E$
+From Eqs. \eqref{eq:rgeodesic} and \eqref{eq:thetageodesic}, we see that the above equation is equivalent to finding the roots of the right-hand sides of Eqs. \eqref{eq:Rdef} and \eqref{eq:Thetadef} by setting them equal to zero.
+Using these, we have obtained the analytical expression for $\theta_\te$ in terms of $L,\,K$ and $E$

 $r_0$ is a root of and order four polynomial and too lengthy to show here.
 Note that $L$ and $K$ can be expressed in terms of $r_0,\,\theta_\te$ and $E$

 where

 and the $s_l$ in front of $\chi$ is valid in the WDL.
 These relations can be used to replace $L$ and $K$ in integrals \eqref{eq:thetaintdef} and \eqref{eq:phiintdef} later.